jjacque1/airbnb-client/README.md

 # Airbnb Clone Frontend

 This is the frontend for my Airbnb Clone project, built with React and Vite.
-It is part of a polyrepo full-stack architecture, with the frontend and backend maintained in separate repositories.
+It is part of a polyrepo full-stack architecture, where the frontend and backend are maintained in separate repositories and communicate via RESTful APIs.

+---

 ## Current Project Status

 At this stage, the frontend includes:

-- React app initialized with Vite
+* React application initialized with Vite
-- production-style folder structure
+* Production-style folder structure with separation of concerns
-- React Router setup
+* React Router configuration with nested routing
-- shared layout with Header, Footer, and Outlet
+* Shared layout using Header, Footer, and Outlet
-- navigation with active link styling using `NavLink`
+* Navigation with active route styling using `NavLink`
-- centralized Axios API client
+* Centralized Axios API client with credential support
-- environment-based backend URL configuration using Vite `.env`
+* Environment-based backend URL configuration using Vite `.env`
-- successful frontend-to-backend API connection
+* Successful frontend-to-backend API communication
-- working user registration form with backend integration
+* Fully functional user registration flow
+* Fully functional user login flow with cookie-based authentication

+---

 ## Tech Stack

-- React
+* React
-- Vite
+* Vite
-- React Router DOM
+* React Router DOM
-- Axios
+* Axios
-- CSS
+* CSS

+---

 ## Folder Structure